Being an Organised Mum

 Charts and checklists

-Routine and regular times for meals and bedtime are enormously beneficial for the children too.
+Routine and regular times for meals and bedtime are enormously beneficial for your children too.
 If they are in the bath by 6pm, I know I can have a couple of hours in the evening.
-It frees me up to get the some tidying done, prepare lunch boxes, and keep up my skincare regime or paint my nails!
-The kids know their bedtime routine starts with a bath, then toothbrushes and stories.
+Routines free me up to get the some tidying done, prepare lunch boxes, and keep up my skincare regime or paint my nails!
+The kids know their bedtime routine starts with a bath, then brushing teeth and finally bedtime stories.
 It really does help them fall asleep more quickly.
-I have never had arguments over bedtime because I have stuck to the same pattern with my children from a year old.
+I never have arguments over bedtime because I have stuck to the same pattern with my children from a year old.
 Sure, they chance it sometimes and ask to stay up later than their bedtime, but it is never a real issue as they are so programmed to the time schedule that they are actually ready for sleep by the time bedtime comes around.

 Getting up in the morning is hard when you’re tired, but having your own bedtime routine can help you wake up refreshed too.
 I like to put everything needed for the following day , at the front door.
 I also make sure my bag has everything in it that I will need.
 There is nothing that irks me more than having to search for things when you don’t have the time.